OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 ### get_overall_limits_state

-Returns the overall limits state for the OpenC3 system.
+Returns the overall limits state for the COSMOS system.
 Returns :GREEN, :YELLOW, :RED, or :STALE.

 Syntax: